NREL/PyPSSE/Readme.md

-﻿# Welcome to the PyDSS Repository!
+﻿# Welcome to the PyPSSE Repository!

-**PyDSS** is a high level python interface for **OpenDSS** and provides the following functionalities

-Documentation on installation, setup and examples can be found here https://nrel.github.io/PyDSS/index.html